vobyjs/oby/README.md

 // Update the values Observable

-values ([ 1, 4, 2 ]); // Now the computation that handled `3` will receive `4` as the new value of the "value" observable, the old computed is not disposed and a new one is not created, the old one is simply refreshed because one of its dependencies changed
+values ([ 1, 4, 2 ]); // Now the computation that handled `3` will receive `4` as the new value of the "value" observable, the old memo is not disposed and a new one is not created, the old one is simply refreshed because one of its dependencies changed
 ```

 #### `$.suspense`